Kennedy777/TapRoom/README.md

 # Tap Dance

+## A Brewery Management App

 ### by Marguerite Kennedy
 #### July 5 (phase 1) and July 13 (phase 2), 2019

-A simple bar supply management app with (separate) functionality for both bar patrons and managers.
-First part of a two-week independent project using React skills.
+A simple bar supply management app for a fictional tap room & brewery, with (separate) functionality for both bar patrons and managers.
+Created for Epicodus independent project using React skills.

 ## App Objectives